The impacts caused on the gut microbiota by the intake of breast milk or formula on infant immunity.

 Author Biographies

-Maria Clara Santini Batista, Universidade de Pernambuco
+Maria Clara Santini Batista, University of Pernambuco

-Sofia Vasconcelos Andrade, Universidade de Pernambuco
+Sofia Vasconcelos Andrade, University of Pernambuco

 References